 Avg.
 Class Size (Workshop)

-According to data collected in 2020, the School of Communications has a success rate of 82% with a 79% knowledge rate.
-52% of graduates are employed and 30% of graduates currently attend graduate school.
+According to data collected in 2021, the School of Communications has a success rate of 92.4%, with 53% of graduates earning employment and 39.5% of graduates attending graduate school within 6 months of graduation.

 Thanks to our prime location in the media corridor between Boston and Washington, D.C., and our extensive list of industry connections, you’ll find our graduates working as news reporters, anchors, analysts, film producers, web designers and public relations professionals at prestigious companies.